shortylight/01v96-remote/README.md

 # 01v96 Remote

+WORK IN PROGRESS  -- not usable right now  || shortylight

 by Michael Strobel

 This application is a MIDI bridge to the Yamaha 01v96 mixing console to remote-control it over a network-based connection via WebSocket.